chenxiaolong/PixelLight/README.md

 ## Lock screen shortcut

 Android currently has no builtin way to set custom lock screen shortcuts.
-To use PixelLight in a lock screen shortcut, the system QR code scanner app must be overridden to point to PixelLight's `ToggleActivity`:
+To use PixelLight with a lock screen shortcut, it's necessary to either set it as the default note taking app or override the QR code scanner shortcut.
+The note taking app approach is preferred since it doesn't result in janky animations or black screen issues.

+### Set as default note taking app

+Android currently doesn't enable the note taking app role by default.
+It must first be enabled via the `Force enable Notes role` setting in Android's developer options (underneath the `Apps` heading).

+Then, reboot and set PixelLight as the default note taking app in Android's Settings -> Apps -> Default apps -> Notes app.

+The `Note-taking` lock screen shortcut will now launch PixelLight.

+### Override QR code scanner

+Run:

 ```bash
 adb shell device_config override systemui default_qr_code_scanner com.chiller3.pixellight/.ToggleActivity